 The clemency magistrate considered mitigating circumstances in three categories: the age and mental competency of the accused, the role of negligence in the crime, and the consensus of popular opinion.
 He gathered details about the crime and the criminal that argued for leniency and presented them to the court.

 The first category consisted of three parts: children younger than seven, the elderly older than eighty, and the mentally infirmed with insufficient powers of discernment.

 Sotsuyuu started by pointing out that there was no debate about age or mental abilities.
 Both Eikou and Jokyuu agreed.
 “It would be equally difficult to argue that any of the crimes involved negligence.”

 The category of negligence included the failure to anticipate than a willful activity would result in harm to people or property.

-For example, a longshoreman tosses a heavy package down from an elevated storage area that hits and kills someone below.
+For example, a longshoreman who tossed a heavy package down from an elevated storage area that hit and killed someone below.
 The act would qualify as negligence if he did not know or could not anticipate that a person would be standing there.

 As for the latter, the longshoreman could have known that the package might have struck someone below but in the meantime forgot they were there.

 In any case, none of these conditions could be applied to Shudatsu.

 Eikou let out a long breath.
 “So our real problem comes down to the consensus of popular opinion.”